thomastay/personal-blog/content/Dear-recruiter-your-email-is-not-interesting.md

 > You can't manage what you can't measure - Peter Drucker, quoted out of context

 None of the 3 emails above mentioned a specific role that they wanted me for.
 But even in the emails that did (not shown here), many of them don't give much information about the role.
-Often it's some vague engineering position that does something.
+Often, it's some vague engineering position that does something.

 I mean, just look at email number 3's job description.